Verbena officinalis

 This plant prefers limey soils; it is occasionally grown as an ornamental plant but perhaps more often for the powerful properties some herbalists ascribe to it.
 Propagation is by root cuttings or seed.
 It is widely naturalised outside its native range, for example in North America.

 Common names and taxonomy

-It is also known as simpler's joy or holy herb, or more ambiguously as "mosquito plant" or "wild hyssop".
-The common name "blue vervain" is also sometimes used, but also refers to V. hastata.
-And of course, being the only member of its genus in much of its range, it is also simply known as "vervain" locally.
+It is known also as simpler's joy or holy herb, or more ambiguously as mosquito plant or wild hyssop.
+The common name blue vervain is also sometimes used, but also refers to V. hastata.
+Being the only member of its genus in much of its range, it is also simply known as vervain locally.

 The common names of V. officinalis in many Central and Eastern European languages often associate it with iron, for example: